Campbell-Muscle-Lab/MyofibrilProfiler/docs/pages/installation/installation.md

 * TOC
 {:toc}

-Users can use Chekhov either through MATLAB or as a stand alone application.
+Users can use MyofibrilProfiler either through MATLAB or as a stand alone application.
 The installation files for both approaches can be downloaded or obtained by cloning the GitHub repository.